 Transfer students will be considered for advanced standing on the quality of their credentials.
-Applicants must present an official transcript of work completed at accredited colleges or universities; only courses with grades of C or better will be considered for transfer.
-The amount of transfer credit awarded will depend on the application of the courses to MMA's curriculum and will be evaluated by the Admissions and Registrar's Offices.
+Applicants must present an official transcript of academic work completed at accredited colleges or universities; only courses with grades of C or better will be considered for transfer.
+The amount of transfer credit awarded will depend on the application of the courses to MMA's curriculum and will be evaluated by the Registrar's Offices.

-As early as possible after the initial submission of the Common Application Transfer form, the following items must be forwarded to the Director of Admissions: a high school transcript which includes graduation date (or GED), an official transcript which includes any current courses in progress at any post-secondary institutions attended, at least one letter of recommendation from a college professor or school official, official SAT or ACT scores, and a resume.
+As early as possible after the initial submission of the Common Application Transfer form, the following items must be uploaded to the Common App: a high school transcript which includes graduation date (or GED), an official transcript which includes any current courses in progress at any post-secondary institutions attended, at least one letter of recommendation from a college professor or school official, and a resume.
 Maine Maritime Academy reserves the right to solicit confidential opinions from school officials concerning a student's potential for success at MMA, both in the classroom and in our unique social environment.